 Police do not issue on-the-spot fines for traffic offences.
 Instead, they issue a ticket indicating the amount of the fine, which can be paid at any post office.
 Police can keep the passport of a driver who disputes a fine or offence.
 They will then issue a receipt and a letter requesting that the driver report to a police station.
 The passport will only be returned once the dispute is settled.

-A foreign driver’s licence can be used for one year from arrival in Hungary.
-A driver’s licence issued in a language other than Hungarian must have an official Hungarian translation prepared by OFFI.
+A foreign driver's licence can be used for one year from arrival.
+A driver's licence issued in a language other than Hungarian must have an official Hungarian translation prepared by OFFI.

 Take good care of your belongings when travelling by train.
 If you travel by overnight train, try to avoid travelling alone and secure your compartment from the inside.

 Some taxi drivers may receive a commission to recommend certain bars, clubs and restaurants to passengers.
 Never ask a taxi driver to recommend a bar or club.
 If a driver offers to take you to one, or you are approached on the street with an invitation to enter a club, treat that advice with caution.
 Pre-booking a taxi from a reputable local company is recommended.

 Foreign visitors are often caught out by the public transport ticket system in Budapest and subsequently fined by inspectors.
 Fines for travelling without a valid ticket are expensive.